dubesoftware/node-utils/README.md

 # node-utils
-A collection of Node.js utility modules
+A collection of Node.js utility modules.